 YHWH – Jave – Jehovah – Yeshuaエホバehoba

-God in the archaic, great god大神ookami
+God in archaic, great god大神ookami

 God in the Ainu languageカムイkamui (kamuy)